 The drone procedure borrows the security-clearance pathway from FATA, not the licence-validation pathway.
 A foreign remote pilot does not become a FATA-validated airline pilot through this route.
 The clearance is purpose-specific to the leased-drone operation and runs through the same MHA security agencies.

-The simpler operational answer for foreign-principal projects in India is to engage an Indian-citizen remote pilot already holding a Remote Pilot Certificate India and a clean background-verification record.
-The Remote Pilot Certificate process covers the full credential pathway for Indian operators.
+The simpler operational answer for foreign-principal projects in India is to engage an Indian-citizen remote pilot already holding a valid drone license India, formally the Remote Pilot Certificate, and a clean background-verification record.
+The Remote Pilot Certificate process covers how to get a drone license in India, including RPTO training, examination, and issuance under Form D-4.

 Mapping the operational footprint for foreign principals